energy calculator

 Tips & cautions

-• Does not account for window area, orientation, ACH, or solar gain.
+• Does not explicitly account for window area, orientation, shading, internal gains, or infiltration beyond the broad insulation/air-sealing category.

 Worked examples